Weddinger-2021/no-mask-catcher/requirments.md

 *Dear esteemed security department, Our system detected the following person (Name: `name` , from Demaprtment:  `department` , job title: `jobtitle` with ID: `id`  is not wearing a mask in Date at time , please check attached photo below.(`Screenshot`)*

-# User story :
-1. As a company management I'd like to have a video system that recognizes if a person is not wearing a mask

-2. As a company management I'd like to take a screenshot of any person that is not wearing a mask from the video.

-3. As a company management I'd like to alert immediately with a 10 seconds warning audio if any person is not wearing a mask(Was stretch)

-4. As a compnay management I'd like to check if this person is in my dataset

-5. If the person is in the dataset , I'd like to be notified with an email to the company's authority with these info:
-	Data, Time , Screenshot , Name , Job title , Department , Job ID.

-6. If the person is not in the dataset, I'd like to be notified with an email to the company's authority with only these info:
-    Data , Time , Screenshot.

-7. **Stretch Goal** As a company management I'd like to cut off a certain amount from the salary(e.g: 20$)

-8. **Stretch Goal** As a company management I'd like to inform that person with sms message with the amount of cut on his/her salary based on gender starting with(Mrs,Ms)

 # Software Requirements: